lahousse/Kubernetes/README.md

 ssd > RPI > connect the power > let it boot up, give it a few minutes

-ssd > pc > go to your ssd > boot file should be on the ssd (if not you didn’t let the RPI boot up properly so try this again)  open “cmdline.txt” >
+ssd > pc > go to your ssd > boot file should be on the ssd (if not you didn’t let the RPI boot up properly so try this again) > open “cmdline.txt” >
-Print the text between the “ after the text line and fill the gaps in between the * in yourself.
+Print the text between the “ after the text line and don't forget to adjust the code.
 By typing “ipconfig/all” in your cmd you can find all the info (if you are connected to your wifi) to fill the gaps.
 Very important: wifi on your laptop needs to be the same as your eth cables.

 “
-cgroup_memory=1 cgroup_enable=memory ip=*your ip address of an unused subnet*::*default gateway*:*subnet mask*:*chose a name, has to be different for every node/master*:eth0:off
+cgroup_memory=1 cgroup_enable=memory ip=your ip address of an unused subnet::default gateway:subnet mask:chose a name, has to be different for every node/master:eth0:off
 ”

 save file > open “config.txt” > print “arm_64bit=1” on the bottom of the file >
-Open powershell > type the letter your boot assigns this will probably be a I or a D and “:” > print “new-item ssh” > Ssd > RPI > eth cable > let it boot up > open cmd on your pc > ping the ip of RPI. “ssh pi@*your master ip*” to enter RPI from your pc > “sudo su -” to get in the root > “sudo iptables -F” > “reboot” >
+Open powershell > type the letter your boot assigns this will probably be a I or a D and “:” > print “new-item ssh” > Ssd > RPI > eth cable > let it boot up > open cmd on your pc > ping the ip of RPI. “ssh pi@your master ip” to enter RPI from your pc > “sudo su -” to get in the root > “sudo iptables -F” > “reboot” >
-“ssh pi@*your master ip*” > “sudo su –“ > now we will download K3S
+“ssh pi@your master ip” > “sudo su –“ > now we will download K3S
 “curl -sfl https://get.k3s.io|K3S_KUBECONFIG_MODE=”644” sh -s –“ > “kubectl get nodes” to see the nodes

-If you want to add more RPI’s (worker nodes) follow this next step “cat/var/lib/rancher/k3s/server/node-token” > a token will pop up, copy this > New cmd > “ssh pi@*your node ip*” > “sudo su –“ >
+If you want to add more RPI’s (worker nodes) follow this next step “cat/var/lib/rancher/k3s/server/node-token” > a token will pop up, copy this > New cmd > “ssh pi@your node ip” > “sudo su –“ >
  “
-curl -sfl https://get.k3s.io|K3S_TOKEN=” *your token you copied*” K3S_URL=https://*master ip*:6443 K3S_NODE_NAME=”*give it a name*” sh -
+curl -sfl https://get.k3s.io|K3S_TOKEN=”your token you copied” K3S_URL=https://your master ip:6443 K3S_NODE_NAME=”give it a name” sh -
 “